Opening Ceremony of the 2024 Paris Olympics

 2. Glorification of Homosexuality

-Scriptural Standards: Homosexuality is contrary to Yehovah’s commandments.
+Scriptural Standards: Homosexuality is contrary to Yahweh’s commandments.
 Therefore, a public celebration or glorification of homosexuality in a global event like the Olympics can be seen as endorsing values that conflict with those Scriptural teachings.

 Cultural Shifts: The prominent display of such themes reflects the changing societal norms and the growing acceptance of diverse sexual orientations.
 For believers, this presents a challenge in maintaining our Scriptural convictions while engaging with a culture that increasingly